Hysterelius/Hysterelius/README.md

 ### Glad to see you here!
 I'm an amateur developer who specialises in python and Linux.
 Especially in OOP and creating complex functions in python.

-I have been working on a python game using pygame this past year, and it has been quite a challenge but I have created quite a complex, little game which you can check out soon!
+One of previous projects has been working on an intricate PyGame game which will be released soon.

+Currently I am working on a website using Vue3 and Nuxt3.

 <br/>